Prarthana-10/GPT-Mastery-SOC/README.md

 # Crafting Own ChatGPT

-Welcome to the repository for Crafting Own ChatGPT, a project undertaken as part of the Seasons of Code initiative with the Web and Coding Club (WnCC) at IIT Bombay.
+Welcome to the repository for Crafting Own ChatGPT, a project undertaken as part of the **Seasons of Code** initiative with the **Web and Coding Club** (WnCC) at **IIT Bombay**.
 This project spanned from May 2024 to July 2024 and focused on building a simplified version of OpenAI’s GPT-2 model.

 ## Project Overview